Table of content

 Rely on your acquaintances’ references

 Gather also opinions from people you know.
-Ask them how they evaluate their cooperation with companies their work with.
+Ask them how they evaluate their cooperation with vendors they work with.
 Check the ones they are referred to.

 Check out their certifications and awards

 A reliable software development company will have a rich company portfolio and a wall full of certificates and awards.
 Framed diplomas?
-We want them!
+We want all of them!

 Beware, though, many of such badges, stamps, and other proofs of quality may be doubtful.
 Did you know that you can buy some of them?
 Take our advice close to your heart and double-check this field too.